Banjar people: Etymology

-Etymologically, the word Banjar is derived from terminology in the Janyawai dialect of Ma'anyan language, which rooted from Old Javanese language.
-It is initially used to identified the Ma'anyan, Meratus Dayak, and Ngaju people who are already "Javanized" when the Javanese people arrived in the southeastern Kalimantan regions to establish their civilization.
+The word Banjar is believed to have originated from the word Banjarmasih, which was once a village for Malay ethnic groups located at the mouth of the Kuwin River, a tributary of the Barito River.
+Banjar carries the meaning of "village" while Masih is the name of a Malay tribal chief or Patih—the Ngaju Dayak people refer to this Malay tribal chief of "Patih Masih" as "Oloh Masih".
+Another version states that the word means "rows", which turns into a row of houses, villages, hamlets, or water villages along the South Kalimantan riverbank.
+The word Banjarmasih gradually changed to its current pronunciation of Bandjermasin (Banjarmasin) due to the Dutch pronunciation.
+Based on the Malay-English dictionary written by British colonial administrator and historian Richard James Wilkinson in 1908, banjar carries the meaning of row, which is also an Old Javanese language.
+The word is also derived from terminology in the Janyawai dialect of the Ma'anyan language, which is also rooted in Old Javanese.
+It is initially used to identified the Ma'anyan, Meratus Dayak, and Ngaju people who are already "Javanised" when the Javanese people arrived in the southeastern Kalimantan regions to establish their civilisation, as recorded in Ma'anyan poetry of "Nansarunai Usak Jawa".
 The term banjar (ꦧꦚ꧀ꦗꦂ) itself in Javanese language is a short form of a verb mbanjarke (ꦩ꧀ꦧꦚ꧀ꦗꦂꦏꦺ), which means "to separate and rearrange" literally.
 It is 'common knowledge' within the communities of South Kalimantan that the Banjarese people were formerly part of larger Dayak community.